 Select on the sidebar menu.
 The Color sidebar for the visual appears.

 Setting Description Legend Slide the bar to the right if you want the legend to be displayed on the visual or to the left to hide the legend.
 You can manually select the color for each color in the legend using the color selector.
 Color Attribute Select the attribute that affects the segment color in the visual.
-Color Palette If a color palette is specified for this visual type in the data source defaults, select the color palette for this specific visual.
+Group By Color Palette If a color palette is specified for this visual type in the data source defaults, select the color palette for this specific visual.
 If a color range is selected this visual type in the data source defaults, this setting is not available.
+Select the Inherit from theme checkbox to use the color palette specified by the theme.

 Close the Color sidebar and the color settings are dynamically applied to the visual.